West Bengal Lokayukta

-West Bengal Lokayukta is the Parliamentary Ombudsman for the state of West Bengal (India).
+West Bengal Lokayukta is the Parliamentary Ombudsman for the state of West Bengal, India.
 It is a high level statutory functionary, created to address grievances of the public against ministers, legislators, administration and public servants in issues related to misuse of power, mal-administration and corruption.
-It was first formed under the West Bengal Lokayukta and Upa-Lokayukta Act and approved by the president of India on 2013.
+It was first formed under the West Bengal Lokayukta and Upa-Lokayukta Act in 2003.
 With The Lokpal and Lokayuktas Act, 2013 adopted by the Indian Parliament coming into force on 16 January 2014, each Indian state was required to appoint its Lokayukta within a year.
 A bench of Lokayukta should consist of judicial and non-judicial members.
 An Upa-Lokayukta is a deputy to Lokayukta and assists him in his work and acts in-charge Lokayukta in case the position falls vacant before time.

 A Lokayukta of the state is appointed to office by the state Governor after consulting the committee consisting of State Chief Minister, Speaker of Legislative Assembly, Leader of Opposition, Chairman of Legislative Council and Leader of Opposition of Legislative Council and cannot be removed from office except for reasons specified in the Act and will serve the period of five years.